kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/unlink/index.md

 code: true
 type: page
 title: unlink
-description: Unlinks a sensor from an asset
+description: Unlinks a device from an asset
 ---

 # unlink

-Unlinks a sensor from its asset.
+Unlinks a device from its asset.

 ---